CaskAle/summit-pi-project/summit-pi.md

 You should occasionally check for and apply system updates to ensure that bugs and security vulnerabilities are addressed.
 This is done by executing the following 2 commands:
 `sudo apt update`
 `sudo apt upgrade`

+---

+## IBM Network Considerations

+- You will likely not be able to connect the Raspberry Pi as a headless device (no keyboard or display) to the IBM WiFi network.
+This is due to the fact that there is no way to enter the appropriate user and password info required to connect.

+- If your site has Ethernet, it may be an option.
+However, it will take some special preparations to ensure that each Raspberry Pi has a unique name.
+Without a unique name, it will be very difficult to connect remotely to the device.
+This is acomplished by [setting a unique hostname](#set-a-unique-hostname).

+- One very helpful and recommended option inside IBM is to leverage the WiFi hotspot capability of your mobile phone to connect to your .
+Check out [Mobile Phone Hotspot](#mobile-phone-hotspot) for details.